Skip to main content

 }

-3. Name and create the policy.
+3. Name the policy and create it.

 Create policy

-Attach IAM policy
+Attach the IAM policy

-2. On the Roles page, search for and select your nodegroup NodeInstanceRole using your cluster name.
-The following example shows eksctl-victorpeksdemo2-nodegroup-NodeInstanceRole-M9QTT58HQ9ZX as the nodegroup Instance Role:
+2. On the Roles page, search for and select your node group NodeInstanceRole using your cluster name.
+The following example shows eksctl-victorpeksdemo2-nodegroup-NodeInstanceRole-M9QTT58HQ9ZX as the node group instance role.

 Search for your policy